pdfernhout/PlantStudio/README.txt

 We hope whatever world you live in, it has a lot of interesting and beautiful plants in it (both real and virtual).
 Ideally we hope those plants could grow in world  that is happy, healthy, joyful, abundant, and intrinsically/mutually secure for all.
-It has been an honor, and a privilege to help create tools to help others create such a world (and, even with a lot of ups and downs along the way, a lot of "hard fun" as well).
+It has been an honor, and a privilege to help create tools to help others create such worlds (and, even with a lot of ups and downs along the way, a lot of "hard fun" as well).

 --Paul Fernhout and Cynthia Kurtz
+July 6, 2011